perty/elm-aoc-template/Learnings.md

 A change from list to array representation cut a few seconds as well.
 But not conclusive.
 Guess that a lot of time is consumed in managing arrays or lists.

+Found a small improvement when using a list for unvisited nodes but not `foldl` for searching for the lowest, instead just use a simple function that takes head and tail of a list.